 - Review your Award Letter to make sure you have received a Nursing Loan award

-Accept your loans by either signing and returning your award letter (first-time students) or accepting your award via your Self Serve Account (returning students must be logged into PilotsUP)
+Accept your loans by either signing and returning your award letter (first-time students) or accepting your award via your Self Serve (returning students must be logged into PilotsUP)